chief-sotr/chief-sotr.github.io/README.md

 - Super user: use the product obsessively that you will develop and nurture accurate instincts for the ways in which the product can and should improve human lives.
 - Janitor: Do as much of the dirty work as possible so everyone else doesn’t have to (QA, testing, legal, financing, meetings, etc.).
 - Inventor: must be of creative type, who can generate and churn through many ideas all at once, arrive at solutions to difficult and multi-faceted problems

+## My inspiration:
+- The Lean Startup by Eric Ries.
+This book forces you how to rethink what success means by building a minimum viable product first and paying attention to the metrics that matter.
+- Start with Why by Simon Sinek.
+Why do you do what you do?
+That's the question each PM should ask to themself.
+- High Output Management by Andrew S. Grove.
+Read this book while in Grad schoole and it is still the best people management book out there.
+Some stories will feel dated, but try to envision the methodologies to our current world.
+- Swipe to Unlock by Parth Detroja, Neel Mehta, Aditya Agashe.
+Very recent read and loved it.
+This is a primer for everyone and anyone that want to understand the morst recent product strategies and technologies.
+Lots of great scenarios.
+- The Tipping Point by Malcolm Gladwell.
+If you need to understand what a tipping point means as "the moment of critical mass, the threshold, the boiling point".
+It does a good job explaining the "mysterious" sociological changes that mark everyday life.